kyoungerman/Senior-Design-Project/README.md

      The app would then search eBay, Craigslist, and Facebook Marketplace for the entered search term.

-     Then, it would aggregate all relevant product listings into a results page.
+     Then, it would aggregate all relevant product listings and display a results page.

-     The application would also track 129 different PC parts and their prices, and store them in a remote database hosted on AWS.
+     The application would also track 129 different PC parts and their daily prices, and store price history in a remote database

      Finally, the user could see the historical prices of any PC part in a line chart format.